qemu/qemu/python/README.rst

 packages for testing this package.
 They are not runtime requirements, and are not needed to simply use these libraries.

+Running ``make develop`` will pull in all testing dependencies and install QEMU in editable mode to the current environment.

 See `Installing packages using pip and virtual environments
 <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_
 for more information.